 Since 1995, Special Collections has become a nationally recognized repository for manuscript collections and cultural materials relating to the southern Jewish experience.
 These materials form the Jewish Heritage Collection and chiefly relate to South Carolina.
 The collection includes the records of Kahal Kadosh Beth Elohim (KKBE), the first reform synagogue in the United States; the records of other congregations across the state; the Holocaust Archives, which document the experiences of survivors and liberators residing in South Carolina; family collections; business and organizational records; and a substantial number of oral histories on growing up Jewish in the South.

-In November 2009, the Council on Library and Information Resources (CLIR) awarded the Jewish Heritage Collection a generous grant to process and catalog its “Hidden Collections”—foremost among them the William A. Rosenthall papers.
-The project team, consisting of Special Collections staff, archivists, archival assistants, consulting scholars, and student volunteers and interns, has completed processing the rabbi’s papers and begun digitizing individual items from his vast collection of Judaica.
-Finding aids will be made available through the College of Charleston Libraries catalog and selected scans of Rosenthall’s Judaica images have been added to the Lowcountry Digital Library.
+In 2009, the Council on Library and Information Resources (CLIR) awarded the College of Charleston a generous grant to process and catalog its “Hidden Collections”—foremost among them the William A. Rosenthall papers.
+The project team, consisting of Special Collections staff, archivists, archival assistants, consulting scholars, and student volunteers and interns, completed processing the rabbi’s papers and began digitizing individual items from his vast collection of Judaica.